iotapizza/iota-wiki/iota/iota-glossary-of-terms.md

 In order to facilitate learning, having a clear and precise understanding of the terms which form the IOTA universe, is essential.

-This IOTA Glossary of Terms aims at providing you just that.
+This **IOTA Glossary of Terms** aims at providing you with exactly that.
 It has been initiated by Ralf Rottmann, available on the official IOTA Slack and Twitter as [@ralf](https://twitter.com/ralf).